 A native Kenyan, Niraj leverages his international professional experience as an actuary, management consultant and entrepreneur to support entrepreneurs and their businesses that generate large-scale social impact as a result of their commercial success.

-Brian is an honours graduate from Yale University with degrees in Political Science and African Studies.
-A week after graduation, he joined the management team that started Jumia, a leading and award-winning e-commerce platform across Africa.
+Born and raised in Kenya, Brian’s career has been an entrepreneurial adventure across West, Southern and East Africa.
+Immediately after graduation, he joined the management team that started Jumia, a leading and award-winning e-commerce platform across Africa.
 He headed the general merchandise department of the business and helped grow profits across product categories month on month.

 Entrepreneurs with the character, competence and ambition to build businesses that can transform markets and grow rapidly to scale…